JustinGOSSES/JustinGOSSES/README.md

 hi :wave:, I'm Justin!

-I work at NASA as a contractor and wear Data Scientist, Software Engineering, and Program Management hats. ::hat
+I work as a NASA :rocket: contractor and wear Data Scientist, Software Engineering, and Program Management hats. :tophat:

-INTRO

 Learn more about me at [justingossses.com](https://justingosses.com)